-I also offer advanced lessons to adults already well versed in drawing, but who want to hone specific skills in still life or portraiture using charcoal on paper.
+I offer short-term advanced lessons to adults already well versed in drawing but who want to hone specific skills in still life or portraiture using charcoal on paper.

-When giving drawing lessons to children, I generally take the same approach as I do with adults, but the lessons emphasize drawing expressively while focusing on skills.
+When giving drawing lessons to children, I generally take the same approach as I do with adults, but the lessons focus more on drawing expressively while still building skill.

 Advanced lessons for children.
-I've found that most children desire a broader range of subjects and want to learn about different mediums after their introductory lessons, so generally they don't continue with me for advanced lessons.
-I do occasionally give advanced lessons to children if they are dedicated enough to commit to focusing solely on still life or portrait drawing using only charcoal.
+I've found that most children desire a broader range of subjects and want to learn about different mediums after their introductory lessons, so generally they don't continue on with me.
+I do occasionally give continuing lessons to children if they are dedicated enough to commit to focusing solely on still life or portrait drawing using only charcoal.

-Private lessons are given in my Ann Arbor, Michigan home studio.
+Private lessons are given in my Ann Arbor, Michigan home basement studio.

 Lessons are conducted standing at easels.
 If you can't stand at an easel, we will work together to find you a comfortable way to draw.